- What is keyword research?

 Here are all the keywords I found with this single pin!

-The reason that I love this keyword research method is because you can find keywords for (literally) any topic, no matter how big or small!
+The reason that I love this keyword research method is because you can find keywords for any topic, no matter how niche or broad!

 And again, similar to the Pinterest topics sitemap and Pinterest categories, if you click one of the topics above the pin title it will lead you to an idea page that shows you even more valuable keyword information!

-PLUS, if you click on one of the grey bubbles, you’ll be taken to another page like this with some other bubbles:
+If you click on one of the grey bubbles, you’ll be taken to another page like this with some other bubbles or to an idea page.

 6. “More like this” feed